davidekim/sushimaki/README.md

 git submodule update
 ~~~

-Complete ppi_iterative_opt installation by following instructions at https://github.com/davidekim/ppi_iterative_opt and the websites of the dependencies.
+Complete the ppi_iterative_opt installation by following instructions at https://github.com/davidekim/ppi_iterative_opt and the websites of the dependencies.

 ### Dependencies